 For that matter, and as the entire post-Helmholtzian tradition in computational vision attests, the visual system builds and feeds to visual experience a series of representations that move well beyond the information available at the retina.
 As this tradition has emphasized, the visual system deploys a suite of computational techniques for recovering the stable object properties presented in visual experience (e.g., color and form) from retinal data that conflate these properties with contributions from the perceptual situation (in this case, illumination and viewing angle).
 In order for visual experience to present such stable object properties as color and form (as it obviously does), it cannot merely mirror the receptoral data; rather, the visual system must subject those data to a series of non-trivial computations whose outputs to experience and knowledge differ significantly from their receptoral inputs (Cohen 2010, 2012).

-This matters to our question because, as noted, every one of these respects in which visual experience comes apart from the proximal data present on the visual receptor array amounts to a potential respect in which restoring the operation of the receptors is, by itself, insufficient for restoring visual experience and visual knowledge.
+This matters to our question because, as noted, every one of these respects in which visual experience comes apart from the proximal data present on the visual receptor array amounts to a potential respect in which enabling the operation of the receptors in a hitherto blind person is, by itself, insufficient for restoring visual experience and visual knowledge.
+As we emphasized in the previous section, surgically enabling the eyes is different from making a patient see.

 Interestingly, Berkeley was aware —in a way that Locke seems not to have been— that the structure and features of visual experience cannot be assumed to be delivered trivially from the data delivered to the retinas/eyes, but that, instead, these are constructed from those data by non-trivial processing.
 In his New Theory of Vision, published in 1709, twenty-one years after Molyneux’s first question, he writes: